Cornell-MAE-UG/fa25-portfolio-arirabinovitz/_projects/2021-radio-rendering.md

 The power curves scaled by probability can be seen here:
 ![Photo of old radio]({{ "/assets/images/git3.png" | relative_url }}){: .inline-image-l}

 My work involved developing the code and main design choices in determing the geometry of the airblade, and also contributing to the analysis of our experimental results, helping show that our optimal rotation rate experimental was 1054 RPM.
+In the future, we want to design our airblade with less assumptions so that we generate power closer to our expectations.